jonassvensson4/jsfour-computer/README.md

 # [BETA] jsfour-computer BUG TESTING
+## This resource is not finished and may contain bugs.
+Please don't use it if you don't know how to debug a script.

 A usable computer and tablet in-game.
 You can easily add your own programs by following the guide down below.
 To be able to do this you need to have some knowledge in html, javascript and css. **I will not** help you add programs.

 There are a couple of small built-in programs to show examples of what you can do: